black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 To really see the call stack in action, you just need to modify the function slightly.

 First, rename the countdown() function to countDownAndUp().
 Remember to update your function calls, too.

+# Step 63
+In your base case, log "Reached base case" to the console.